• Skip to primary navigation

 Pumpkin Methi Luchi

-These are delicious, flaky, fry bread made with pumpkin and dried Methi leaves.
-This vegan fry bread is delicious to serve for holidays.
+These pumpkin methi luchi are delicious, vegan, flaky, fry bread made with pumpkin and dried Methi leaves, delicious to serve for holidays.

 Luchis are flaky and tasty fry breads made with all purpose flour and not whole wheat flour.
 They are also traditional in Indian cuisine.
 That makes them different from the traditional poori.

 Luchis are amazing and it takes in any flavor added to it.
 So, it is possible to flavor them in innumerable ways.
 Any puréed fresh produce will impart its typical flavor and color to the luchis.
 The dough absorbs the color and flavor.
 This provides wide flavor combinations too.
-Luchis can be transformed to single flavored luchis like this one, or with multiple flavors.
+You can transfor the luchi to single flavored luchis like this one, or with multiple flavors.
 This tri color Luchi is colored and flavored with spinach, carrots and tomatoes, and the plain one.
 It is fun to create flavored Luchi, and serve them too!

 This is the season of pumpkins.
 They add beautiful color and flavor to any food to which it is added to.
 These luchis get the color and flavor of pumpkin, making it a perfect one to enjoy during this season.